 This improves alignment, provides transparency regarding priorities, and ensures a common understanding of goals and deadlines.
-Scrum, is a commonly used framework for ensuring this kind of teamwork.
+Scrum, is a commonly used agile test framework for ensuring this kind of teamwork.

 Agile is a mentality of anticipating and accepting change.
 This also applies to testing, and it is important that team members are open to this way of working.

 End-to-end test automation from development to deployment is the key driver of agile testing.
-In words of agile tester and coach Lisa Crispin,
+In the words of an agile tester and coach Lisa Crispin:

 With the agile methodology, testers can adapt to changing end-user expectations.
-Software can be developed and tested simultaneously, improving product quality and optimizing development time.
+The software can be developed and tested simultaneously, improving product quality and optimizing development time.